ampas/aces-docs/mkdocs/docs/guides/rgc-implementation/index.md

 parameters to the user should be treated differently than the ACES RGC and grouped with other, creative color correction operators instead.

-As a type of creative color correction tool, the parametric gamut compression transform, if implemented, is expected to be used as part of a color correction operator stack.
-Either to achieve a desired “look” or manage out-of-gamut artifacts created earlier in the process chain that were not, or could not, be addressed by the RGC.

-It should not be used as a replacement for the RGC since its parameters cannot be tracked by AMF and must instead be stored in the project files of the implementing application.
+As a creative color correction tool, the parametric gamut compression transform is expected to be used as part of a color correction operator stack.
+This parametric transform can be useful to achieve a desired “look” or manage out-of-gamut artifacts created earlier in the process chain that were not, or could not, be addressed by the RGC.
+The parametric version should not be used as a replacement for the RGC since it cannot be tracked by AMF.

 While such an operator is not explicitly endorsed, the following recommendations are made to facilitate a common user experience across implementations: